Plea deal in California officer killing that fed Trump fight

 California has not executed anyone since 2006 because of legal challenges, and Gov. Gavin Newsom has imposed a moratorium on executions so long as he is governor.

+Córdova eventually decided Virgen Mendoza understood his rights and accepted the plea.

+“I hope that every morning when you wake up you think about what happened and … why you are in prison” he told Virgen Mendoza.
+“That is a pain you will have, your family will have.
+But the pain is a lot greater for the Singh family.”

 Virgen Mendoza was in the country illegally, and two men who also were in the country illegally including his brother were later convicted by a federal jury of aiding Mendoza as he tried to escape to Mexico.
-Three others, including his girlfriend, pleaded guilty and two more were acquitted, but all faced deportation proceedings.
+Three others, including his girlfriend, pleaded guilty and two more were acquitted, But all faced deportation proceedings.

 The case reignited debate over California’s sanctuary law that limits cooperation by local authorities with federal immigration authorities.
 Trump used the slaying to bolster his argument for tighter immigration security amid a fight with congressional Democrats over funding for a border wall.